tfmFerreira/Databank/docs/src/gettingstarted.rst

 .. code-block:: bash

+   pip install fairmd-lipids
+   fmdl_initialize_data toy
-   pip install nmrlipids_databank fmdl_initialize_data toy source databank_env.rc
+   source databank_env.rc

 "Toy" is a small test databank which is useful for testing and learning the package.
 You can then start to work with the `template